raspberrypilearning/physical-computing-with-python/motors.md

     motor2.backward(0.5)
     ```

 1. The `Motor` class also allows you to reverse the motor's direction.
-Try using this a loop:
+Try using this loop:

     ```python
     motor1.forward()